Deep Reactive Ion Etching (DRIE): Bosch Process Guide for MEMS & TSV

 Deep isolation trenches (20–100 μm) in power semiconductor devices provide electrical isolation between high‑voltage and low‑voltage regions.
 Superjunction MOSFETs and IGBTs use DRIE‑etched trenches that are subsequently filled with oxide or polysilicon to create the charge‑balanced structures necessary for high breakdown voltage.

-Despite its versatility, the Bosch process introduces several characteristic artifacts and challenges that engineers must understand and address:
+Despite its versatility, the Bosch process introduces several characteristic artifacts that engineers must understand and address.
+Sidewall scalloping is the dominant one and the focus of most process tuning effort.

 The most recognizable artifact of the Bosch process is sidewall scalloping — a periodic waviness on the trench walls caused by the alternating etch/passivation cycles.
 Each etch step isotropically removes a small amount of silicon laterally before the next passivation step re‑protects the surface.
-Scallop amplitude is typically 50–200 nm for standard cycle times (2–5 s), but can be reduced to < 30 nm with ultra‑short cycles (< 1 s).
+Scallop amplitude scales roughly linearly with etch-step duration and inversely with passivation effectiveness.
+Standard cycle times (2–5 s) produce 50–200 nm scallops; ultra-short cycles (< 1 s) push amplitude under 30 nm at the cost of net etch rate.

 Figure 2: Sidewall Scalloping — Close‑up of periodic sidewall roughness from Bosch cycles, effect of cycle duration on scallop depth, mitigation strategies, and comparison of Bosch (scalloped, Ra 50–200 nm) vs cryogenic DRIE (smooth, Ra < 10 nm)